fireundubh/playwithfire/kingdomcome/rpg-parameters.md

 StoryProgressXPLevelBase | 20.000000 |
 StoryProgressXPLevelDiff | 30.000000 |
 StrAgiToEqwArmorLoad | 1.000000 |
-StrengthToInventoryCapacity | 4.000000 | derives the inventory capacity from the strength stat StrengthXPLevelBase | 20.000000 |
+StrengthToInventoryCapacity | 4.000000 | derives inventory capacity from Strength
+StrengthXPLevelBase | 20.000000 |
 StrengthXPLevelDiff | 30.000000 |
-SuperFactionRepWeight | 1.000000 | Weight of superfaction reputation (reputation median) SuperWeaponDefense | 20.000000 | like the best shield mainly for AI, used to judge weapon SurfaceToArmorLoadALWCoef | 1.000000 | Coef alw from terrain/surface to armor load influence calculation SurfaceToArmorLoadTWCoef | 0.150000 | Coef tw from terrain/surface to armor load influence calculation ThreatenStrenghtWeight | 0.500000 | [0,1]: 0 - full weight to morale<br>1- full weight to strength
+SuperFactionRepWeight | 1.000000 | Weight of superfaction reputation (reputation median) SuperWeaponDefense | 20.000000 | like the best shield - mainly for AI, used to judge weapon SurfaceToArmorLoadALWCoef | 1.000000 | Coef alw from terrain/surface to armor load influence calculation SurfaceToArmorLoadTWCoef | 0.150000 | Coef tw from terrain/surface to armor load influence calculation ThreatenStrenghtWeight | 0.500000 | 0 - full weight to morale<br>1- full weight to strength
 ThunderstormBuffRainIntensity | 0.300000 | rain intensity threshold when Thunderstorm buff bonuses are activated TreasureItemPricee | 1000.000000 | starting price of treasure items TrueRelationDistThresholdRel | 0.333333 | distance, relative to observers maximum distance, required to see the true faction